 A higher ratio value shows that a large number of shareholders consider the company to be a worthwhile investment, and it lets potential creditors know that the company is a good credit risk.

-It’s also worth noting that there are fewer financing costs associated with less debt, so a business with a higher equity ratio value will be much less expensive to operate.
+It’s also worth noting that there are fewer financing costs associated with less debt, so a business with a higher ratio value will be much less expensive to operate.

 There is no caution for this ratio.
 However, using this ratio alone may potentially lead to a less useful valuation result.